skylineos/clsp-videojs-plugin/README.md

 ### VideoJS

-`video.js` `6.7.1` is required.
-This is the last version that correctly implements autoplay.
-This plugin is compatible with the 7.x version of videojs, but due to the missing autoplay feature, its use is not recommended.
+`video.js` `7.3.0` is the recommended version required.
+Version `6.x` is not recommended due to it being less performant over time.

 If using `videojs-errors`, which is recommended, `4.2.0` is the recommended version, as it allows us to re-register successive errors to respond to successfive failures as necessary to support stream recovery.